 Raising ducklings is easy, and in truth, much easier than raising chicks or turkey poults!
-Learn about breed selection, brooding, feed options, and other beneficial tips.
+Keeping ducks require a few simple items, a duck waterer, the correct duckling feed, and a predator safe duck brooder with heat.

 The decision has been made to incorporate ducks onto the property.
 And to be quite frank, who can resist ducklings?
 Not many.
 However, raising ducklings is different than brooding chickens and other poultry.
 Ducklings have their own set of rules, and these rules must be followed.